awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-models.md

 1. The plot of the aggregated SHAP values that indicate the importance of each feature is displayed in the **Explaining your model's predictions** section\.
 ![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-7.PNG)

 1. For more information about how the SHAP values help explain predictions based on feature importance, scroll down to see the link to the [Understanding the model explainability](https://pages.awscloud.com/rs/112-TZM-766/images/Amazon.AI.Fairness.and.Explainability.Whitepaper.pdf) whitepaper\.
-Additional information is also available in the [Model Explainability](clarify-model-explainability.md) topic in the SageMaker Developer Guide\.
+Additional information is also available in the [Amazon SageMaker Clarify Model Explainability](clarify-model-explainability.md) topic in the SageMaker Developer Guide\.
 ![\[References for more information on maintainability.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-8.PNG)

 1. To see the summary statistics for the objective metric, the f1 values for training and validation, the training and validation errors, and a list of the parameter values used to train and tune the model, scroll down to the bottom of the page\.